rybafish/rybafish.github.io/hdbuserstore.md

 ### hdbuserstore

-RybaFish does not support hdbuserstore as a password storage mechanism.
+RybaFish does not support hdbuserstore as it's password storage mechanism.

 However, if you are using hdbuserstore on the same machine for any reason, it is possible to export a single configuration from RybaFish to hdbuserstore.